GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 it is somewhat unlikely that interactivity will be needed for the sky subtraction, or finding and tracing the spectrum.
 The fitting of the sensitivity function however can sometimes benefit from little adjustment.

+There is a calculateSensitivity:resampling parameter which will interpolate between the specphot data to give you more datapoints to fit.
+This is just a linear interpolation so obviously the new datapoints are made up and not real, but if the specphot has a smooth spectrum (as virtually all of them do) these new points aren't far from the truth and so you may get a better result.

 To activate the interactive mode **only** for the measurement of the sensitivity function: